Off-Market Deals · Article

 Off-market transactions don't have the price-discovery mechanism a competitive listing creates.
 A listed property might attract a buyer who pays above what the rent roll supports, because they have a strategic reason or a 1031 exchange deadline.
 We don't bid that way.
 We pay what the building underwrites to.

-So yes, on the upside, listing might find you a buyer willing to pay $50,000 over what we'd offer.
+So yes, on the upside, a listing might find you a buyer willing to pay $50,000 over what we'd offer.

 The trade-off: that listing process takes 90 to 180 days, costs 5% in commission, exposes tenants to the open market, and has roughly a 30% chance of failing.
 If you net it all out, the spread between an off-market direct sale and a successful listing is often inside the broker fee, sometimes under it.